-The Company has contracted to acquire earthmoving equipment and a new Terex Finlay 694 multiple stacker mobile screening plant which is being commissioned at Mantuan Downs.
-The screener will process the bentonite from a sun-dried product onto a variety of sizes down to less than 2mm.
-Accommodation, management and communication infrastructure has also been established at the mine site.
-Calcium bentonite has been shipped to agribusinesses in New South Wales and Queensland.
+The Company installed a new Terex Finlay 694 multiple stacker mobile screening plant during October and commenced processing in November.
+The screening plant processes the bentonite from a sun-dried product onto a variety of sizes down to less than 2mm.